Cross-Modal Few-Shot Learning: a Generative Transfer Learning Framework: Experiments

 Given the limited modality data per class (8 samples for both \textsc{Mask1K} and \textsc{SKSF-A}), we decrease the $k$ to 1 and 2 and evaluate the models only under the all-way settings.

-\textit{Mask1K}: Figures~\ref{fig:mask1s} and \ref{fig:mask2s} present the experimental results on the \textsc{Mask1K} dataset.
-The increased number of classes and the scarcity of training samples pose significant challenges for existing methods.
-As shown in the figures, despite the biometric differences being harder to capture, our proposed GTL method achieved notable accuracy improvements of 2.2\% and 5.4\% for $k=1$ and $k=2$, respectively.
-Significant improvements were also observed in individual modality classification metrics.
+\textit{Mask1K:} The high number of classes and limited training samples introduce challenges for recognition.
+As shown in \Cref{fig:biometric_exp}a and \ref{fig:biometric_exp}b, our method achieves accuracy improvements of 2.2\% (k=1) and 5.4\% (k=2), with notable gains in individual modality classification metrics.

-\textit{SKSF-A:} Figure~\ref{fig:sksf-a} illustrates the performance on the \textsc{SKSF-A} dataset.
-In this experiment, we report only the average accuracy for the sketch modality, as there is only one RGB image per class available for fine-tuning.
-The results demonstrate that, regardless of $k=1$ or $k=2$, all methods achieved relatively high accuracy, indicating clear inter-class separability in the dataset.
-Notably, our method showed an improvement of 11.5\% for $k=1$, highlighting its ability to adapt effectively to limited data while maintaining strong performance.
+\textit{SKSF-A:} Since only one RGB image per class is available for fine-tuning, we report only sketch modality accuracy.
+As illustrated in \Cref{fig:biometric_exp}c, all methods achieve relatively high accuracy, indicating clear inter-class separability.
+Our method improves accuracy by 11.5\% for $k=1$, demonstrating strong adaptability to limited data.